Josee5691/alx-low_level_programming/0x00-hello_world/README.md

-0-preprocessor compiles a C file but does not link.
+1-compiler compiles a C file but does not link.
+0-preprocessor runs a C file through the preprocessor and save the result into another file.